ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE [db.]table UPDATE column1 = expr1 [, ...]
 WHERE filter_expr
 ```

-The command is available starting with the 18.12.14 version.
 The `filter_expr` must be of type UInt8.
 This query updates values of specified columns to the values of corresponding expressions in rows for which the `filter_expr` takes a non-zero value.
 Values are casted to the column type using the `CAST` operator.
 Updating columns that are used in the calculation of the primary or the partition key is not supported.

 ```sql
 ALTER TABLE [db.]table MATERIALIZE INDEX name IN PARTITION partition_name